Jaclyn Corin: Advocacy

+Early activism

 Corin met with fellow students at Stoneman Douglas, including David Hogg, X González, Cameron Kasky, and Alex Wind at Kasky's house; they formed the Never Again MSD movement during these meetings.
 At first it was a small core group of students, but subsequent meetings came to about twenty students.
 She explained that their media strategy was to knock through the gun-safety defeatism, reframe the debate, and keep making noise with powerful demonstrations.
 They acted quickly to take advantage of the news coverage.

 Corin was a key organizer of the bus trip protest to the Florida state capital on February 20, six days after the shooting.
-A report in Vanity Fair suggested it was her idea to have the bus trip soon after the shooting because it was alive in the news cycle; she said "the news forgets -- very quickly -- we needed a critical mass event."
-Working with fellow students-turned-activists Cameron Kasky and David Hogg, she recruited several hundred MSD students to make an eight-hour bus trip to Tallahassee as part of a "lightning strike".
+A report in Vanity Fair suggested it was her idea to have the bus trip soon after the shooting because it was alive in the news cycle; she said "the news forgets – very quickly – we needed a critical mass event."
+Working with fellow students-turned-activists Cameron Kasky and David Hogg, she recruited one hundred MSD students to make an eight-hour bus trip to Tallahassee as part of a "lightning strike".
 She helped engineer the behind-the-scenes logistics including transportation, chaperone and sleeping arrangements, scheduling meetings with Florida lawmakers and getting permission slips from parents.
-She demanded the group wear normal school attire and not quibble about bus seating; when some asked for changes to sit with friends, she said "No -- get on your bus."
+She demanded the group wear normal school attire and not quibble about bus seating; when some asked for changes to sit with friends, she said "No – get on your bus."
 The trip was organized largely by social media and texting.

-Corin was a key planner of the March for Our Lives nationwide student protest that occurred on March 24.
+Corin was a key planner of the March for Our Lives nationwide student protest that occurred on March 24, 2018.
 She advocates that adults register to vote and vote, and that children pre-register.
 She discussed media coverage: